|Theme:||The lights of Christmas remind us of the one true light. 3rd Sunday of Advent, Year B|

 Our Bible reading for today tells us that there was a man who was sent from God; his name was John.
 He came to tell about the light so that everyone would believe.
 John wasn't the light, he only came to tell others about the light.
 Who was the light that John came to tell people about?
 That's right, it was Jesus.
 Jesus said, "I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life."
 (John 8:12)

 This Christmas, as we enjoy the beautiful Christmas lights, let's remember that while they are beautiful, they are only reminders of the one true light -- Jesus.
-Let's also remember that, like John, we have been called to tell others about Jesus -- the light of the world -- that they might be saved, that they might have life, that they might find their way in the darkest night.
+Let's also remember that we have been called to tell others about Jesus -- the light of the world -- that they might be saved, that they might have life, that they might find their way in the darkest night.

 Copyright © 2001-